We continue with our struggle with Modern Art.

 For those interested in a fuller reading of these quotes are taken from Art in Theory 1900-1990, pages 315-320

 Again the paradoxical claims of these idealists amuse.
 In what way does the Rube Goldberg Machine above “disentangle” art “from religion and philosophy”?
-We might forgive the exuberance of the early atheistic Commies, even their weary children are yet to grasp that there is functionally no difference between religious fervor for God and that for Materialistic Communism and its determinations.
+We might forgive the exuberance of the early atheistic Commies, even their weary children are yet to grasp that there is functionally no difference between religious fervour for God and that for Materialistic Communism, and its determinations.
 From our vantage the spirit that motivated these dogmatic artists was religious, and—the irony multiplies—a religion with much less freedom than the one it deposed.
+And it’s world infinitesimally small by comparison.
+For this Communism is a lessening or the world, not an expansion.

 We will follow this story a bit further into the 20th Century.
 For this seemingly neurotic preoccupation with the flatness of the picture plane persists to the present in some schools.
 And by affirmation or reaction much of Modern Art can be reduced to an attempt to answer the flatness critique.